How We Got Here

 This is accomplished through:

 The Adult Family Home Training Network will provide training, workforce development and other services to adult family home operators and staff.
 Funding for the training network comes from a specific negotiated training benefit outlined in the collective bargaining agreement between the Adult Family Home Council and the State of Washington.
-Funding will begin in 2020 and be ongoing to support the maintenance and enhancement of the network.
+Funding began in 2020 and will be ongoing to support the maintenance and enhancement of the network.

 In advancing the work of the LTCF, input from adult family home operators and staff will be solicited, welcomed and appreciated.
 We are hosting stakeholder engagement sessions online via webinar and survey to all bargaining members.
 We are also reaching out to certified trainers and training companies to gather their perspectives on the development, availability, cost and delivery of the necessary training.